mustbebuilt/psp-work-diary/guide.md

 ## **Step 3: Create a New Branch**
 Create a new branch for your changes rather than making changes on the `main` branch.

-This can be done through your Visual Studio Code editor.
+This can be done through your Visual Studio Code editor or via the command-line.

-The command instructions are as follows:
+The command-line instructions are as follows:

 1. Create a new branch:
    ```bash